daimbk/odyssey/README.md

 ## Overview

 Odyssey Shell aka odie is a flexible and user-friendly command-line interface designed to make customization easy.
-Whether you are a casual user or a power user, Odyssey Shell provides a rich set of features and customization options to enhance your command-line experience.
+Whether you are a casual user or a power user, Odyssey provides a rich set of features and customization options to enhance your command-line experience.

 ## Features